Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 About Us (1973), ***1/2

-album is a rock album - things are faster, louder and there is some
+A good rock album - faster, louder and with

 Beatles more as a stepping stone rather than a blueprint, and in